 The best answer to that will come from the students themselves...

 Yes, you can have a locker.
 They are available to Year 7 students from mid-September.
-Your parents can apply online now, as lockers are issued on a first come, first served basis.
+Your parents can apply online after Induction Day, as lockers are issued on a first come, first served basis but you will need a Wisepay username and password to reserve one.
 You can keep the same locker until you leave the school.

 Please click here for more information.